Google Analytics is a free web analytics tool offered by Google to help you analyze your website traffic.

 Base view query results

-The response body of the API request is an array of Report objects.
-The Report structure is defined in the ColumnHeader object which describes the dimensions and metrics and their data types in the report.
-The values of the dimensions and metrics are specified in the data field.
+The response body of the API request is an instance of a RunReportResponse object.
+The structure is defined in the dimensionheaders and metricheaders objects which describe the dimensions and metrics and their data types in the report.
+The values of the dimensions and metrics are specified in the rows field.

-Here is a fragment of the JSON response for the sample report created above:
+This is the JSON response for the sample report created above: